Smile FM

-Smile FM is a network of non-commercial, contemporary Christian radio stations owned by Superior Communications, a nonprofit organization.
-Most programming originates from studios in Williamston, Michigan (just east of Lansing) and is relayed (with local inserts) by an expanding number of stations throughout the state.
+Smile FM is a network of non-commercial, contemporary Christian radio stations in the state of Michigan owned by Superior Communications, a nonprofit organization.
+Most programming originates from studios in Williamston (just east of Lansing) and is relayed (with local inserts) by an expanding number of stations throughout the state.
 The network also has studios in Imlay City, Michigan.

 Smile FM was originally two separate networks.
-The first, The Light, was founded in December 1996, when WLGH Lansing, Michigan began broadcasting.
+The first, The Light, was founded in December 1996, when WLGH in Leroy Township, serving Lansing, signed on.
 The second, Joy FM, began on December 12, 2000, with WHYT (renamed as WWKM and again as WDTR) in Imlay City.
 While both played contemporary Christian music, The Light aimed for a younger audience.
-In June 2004 the two networks were combined to form Smile FM in a "wedding ceremony" conducted at Oldsmobile Park in Lansing.
+In June 2004, the two networks were combined to form Smile FM in a "wedding ceremony" conducted at Oldsmobile Park in Lansing.
 The new name eliminated confusion since many other unrelated stations used The Light and Joy FM names.

 The network is notable for putting stations on the air at a low cost.
 They lease existing towers and manufacture some of their own equipment.
 Unlike many Christian stations, they play music with only a few short breaks for weather, news, announcements, and features.
 Smile FM has also pioneered the use of new technology to help distribute and customize its programming, including developing an emergency weather notification system that is faster and more reliable than the required EAS system (which they also operate).

-The licenses for the four stations are split between four subsidiaries: Superior Communications, Michigan Community Radio, Northland Community Broadcasters and Smile FM.
+The licenses for the stations are split between four subsidiaries: Superior Communications, Michigan Community Radio, Northland Community Broadcasters and Smile FM.